 -Music therapy is research-based, looking at the effects of music on movement, communication, relating to others, and cognition.

--Music therapists work with diverse populations, from premature babies in the NICU to the elderly in hospice.
+-Music therapists work with premature babies in the NICU to the elderly in hospice.
 Therapists work in forensics, neuro or drug rehab, schools, hospitals, and much more.

 -Music therapists assess clients, create goals based on strengths and needs, and document progress.

--In order to become a music therapist, one must attend a pretty rigorous undergrad or graduate program that includes lots of music classes, psychology, music therapy studies, and fieldwork in different sites.
-Students intern for six months at an approved site and take a Board Certification Exam.
+-In order to become a music therapist, one must attend a rigorous undergrad or graduate program that includes study of music, psychology, music therapy, and 2 years of fieldwork at different sites.
+Students intern for six months (1000 hours) and take a Board Certification Exam.